 Retail is an industry in which you have to combine several different factors in order to make it.
 First, you need to become a master of marketing and learn how to present your products as something new and revolutionary, even if the market for them is already oversaturated.
-Second, you need to learn how to talk to your audience in the language that they understand.
+Second, you need to learn how to talk to your audience in a language that they understand.
 You’re selling an idea, not a product!
 A great staff can sell almost anything.
 Third, you need to come up with new ways to portray your business and attract the audience.
 Achieving all of this at the same time is not a simple thing.
 Here are 10 ideas to help you figure this one out.

 1. Influencer promotion